ValentinMinder/epfl-dslab-pocketcampus-freeroom/plugin/freeroom/plugin.freeroom.shared/README.txt

 *** Commun methods/utils ***
 *** TIME INVARIANTS ***
-To be valid, a period of time must be:
+Both clients and server must check and enforces these invariants (o/w server sends a bad request) To be valid, a period of time must be:
 - the end after the start
 - same year